AnkitBarik/planetMagFields/paper/paper.md

 Long term observations and space missions have generated a wealth of data on the magnetic fields of the Earth and other solar system planets [@IGRF13;@Connerney1987;@Connerney1991;@Kivelson2002;@Anderson2012;@Cao2020;@Connerney2022]. `planetMagfields` is a Python package designed to have all the planetary magnetic field data currently available in one place and to provide an easy interface to access the data. `planetMagfields` focuses on planetary bodies that generate their own magnetic field, namely Mercury, Earth, Jupiter, Saturn, Uranus, Neptune and Ganymede. `planetMagfields` provides functions to compute as well as plot the magnetic field on the planetary surface or at a distance above or under the surface.
 It also provides functions to filter out the field to large or small scales as well as to produce `.vts` files to visualize the field in 3D using Paraview [@Ahrens2005;@Ayachit2015], VisIt [@visit] or similar rendering software.

 # Statement of need
+Planetary scientists studying the magnetic field of planets often need to visualize or access magnetic field data

 # Mathematics